 Here’s 5 Tech Companies With Fewer Workers Than HP Just Laid Off

 Here’s, the contraction for here is, doesn’t work with 5 Tech Companies.
 Here is / here’s is singular; 5 Companies is plural.
 It of course should be:

 Here Are 5 Tech Companies With Fewer Workers Than HP Just Laid Off

 I do give the writer credit for correctly using Fewer Workers (some writer might have said Less Workers; fewer is for things you can count, and less is for quantities).

 Headlines offer so many opportunities to examine how we use words and punctuation.
-I challenge you to watch for headline errors and send me what you find.Like it?
+I challenge you to watch for headline errors and the grammar lessons they provide.Like it?
 Share it!